 Identification: The English differential unit bolts to the front of the axle casing.
 The Atlas and Koln axle have an integral differential housing with a rear inspection cover bolted to the casing.

 Standard halfshaft spline is 22 teeth except for Capri which uses 16 teeth.

 Oil capacity is approx 1.1 litres.

 - Additional Information

-Part No LSD3J4 Fits Axle Type English Axle Product Group Differential LSDs & ATBs Stock Status Stock Lead Time Typically 4-7 days Catalogue 2016 Page Click HERE to view this part on page 106 of our 2016 catalogue Brand Logo Fits Model Variant Ford Capri Mk1 (Not 3.0), Ford Capri Mk2/Mk3 (Not V6), Ford Escort Mk1 (All), Ford Escort Mk2 (All) Free Shipping
+Part No LSD3J4 Fits Axle Type English Axle Product Group Differential LSDs & ATBs Stock Status Available From Stock Catalogue 2018 Page Click HERE to view this part on page 104 of our 2018 catalogue Brand Logo Fits Model Variant Ford Capri Mk1 (Not 3.0), Ford Capri Mk2/Mk3 (Not V6), Ford Escort Mk1 (All), Ford Escort Mk2 (All) Free Shipping

 You may also be interested in the following product(s)

 No Tax, Each £6.42 Taxed, Each £7.70

 No Tax, Each £38.96 Taxed, Each £46.75